ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 Thus you need to choose a frequency that will allow this.
 Let&rsquo;s make that calculation now.

-1. Determine the separation between any two standing waves.
+1. Determine the separation between any two standing waves (the length of one segment).

 :::Question
 Assume you have a pipe of length $L$, and that with a set frequency $f$, this corresponds to the $n\rm^{th}$ standing wave.
 You increase the length of your pipe by $\Delta L$ to the $(n+1)\rm^{th}$ standing wave without changing the frequency.